How Do You Know What You Know ?

 It is how most of us learn about the techniques and strategies of coaching.

-However, when it comes to consciousness – how we know what we know – quantum physicists, neuro-scientists and elite coaches have no better access to information than I do.
+However, when it comes to consciousness – how we know what we know – quantum physicists, neuro-scientists and elite coaches have no better access to information than you or I do.

 There are no machines that measure consciousness.